London Overground

-London Overground (also known simply as the Overground) is a suburban rail network serving London and its environs.
+The London Overground (also known simply as the Overground) is a suburban rail network serving London and some of its northern environs.
 Established in 2007 to take over Silverlink Metro routes, it now serves a large part of Greater London as well as Hertfordshire, with 113 stations on the six lines that make up the network.

 The Overground forms part of the United Kingdom's National Rail network but it is under the concession control and branding of Transport for London (TfL).
-Operation has been contracted to Arriva Rail London since 2016.
+Operation has been contracted to First Rail London since May 2026.
 TfL previously assigned orange as a mode-specific colour for the Overground in branding and publicity including the roundel, on the Tube map, trains and stations.

-In 2024, each of the six Overground lines was given a distinct colour and name: Lioness (yellow), Mildmay (blue), Windrush (red), Weaver (purple), Suffragette (green), and Liberty (grey).
-These are intended to reference London's diverse history and communities.
+In 2024, each of the six Overground lines were given a distinct colour and name.

-History
+Background

 Pre-1999

-British Rail operated North London Line services until 1997.

-From 1997 to 2007, the North London Line was operated by Silverlink.

 Rail services in Great Britain are mostly run under franchises operated by private train operating companies, marketed together as National Rail.

 The concept of developing a network of orbital services around London goes back to the independently produced Ringrail proposals in the early 1970s.
 Some of these were evaluated in the London Rail Study of 1974 (the Barren Report) and Barren suggested consideration of a North London Network of orbital services, based on a later suggestion by the Ringrail Group, which involved using many existing rail routes, rather than the new construction suggested in earlier drafts of the Ringrail Plan.